 - Partners included aerospace, defense & security industry stakeholders engaged in or specially affected by existing and emerging formal and informal international lawmaking processes such as United Nations-led treaty negotiation and standards-setting, and Swiss-led multi-stakeholder industry governance initiatives.

 One line of activity during this phase was participating in and reporting on meeting fora in and around International Geneva.
 For instance, the photo below was taken during a Geneva meeting with diplomats, academics, and humanitarian civil society groups related to the UN’s Arms Trade Treaty and the Small Arms processes.

-As was norm in Geneva for these processes during this phase, Mr. Moran was the only industry person in the conference room to watch, listen, take notes, and give voice to the views, interests, and concerns of specially-affected industry, collector, sporting, and civil arms-rights organizations.
+As was the norm in Geneva for these processes during this phase, Mr. Moran was the only industry person in the conference room to watch, listen, take notes, and give voice to the views, interests, and concerns of specially-affected industry, collector, sporting, and civil arms-rights organizations.
 (Over Jeff’s shoulder in white is Guy Pollard MBE, the UK’s then Deputy Permanent Representative to the UN Conference on Disarmament and the coordinator-at-large for the Arms Trade Treaty negotiations process.

 1. Negotiator’s Executive Brief.

 One formal publication from this time was Jeff Moran’s timely and predictive executive negotiator’s brief Unlikely Consensus.
 This was published by TSM Worldwide LLC and distributed to state and non-state delegations in advance of the United Nations Conference on the Arms Trade Treaty (ATT) in 2013.